Are photos from your last fam trip languishing on your laptop?

 #12 Optimize!
 Add a keyword rich caption to each photo along with your website or Twitter username

-* Ask your social and web fans to pin your blog, photos and recipes to their Pinterest boards
+* Ask your social and web fans to pin your blog, photos and other unique content to their Pinterest boards

-* Get involved with your followers and avoid blatant self-promotion
+* Get involved with your followers thru messaging from your Pinterest account

 * Seek out and ‘follow’ those that are pinning and re-pinning your content or related content